ClaudioSilvaJ/Software-for-solving-linear-systems/README.md

-# Software for solving linear systems.
+# Web site for solving linear systems.
 Web site was developed to solve linear systems of size NxN.
 <br>
 <br>